google-marketing-solutions/feedgen/README.md

 Furthermore, LLM-generated titles allow you to specify the desired length for titles in the prompt (max 150 characters for Merchant Center), which was not possible previously.

+Like descriptions, you may also choose to use the provided web page information for the generation of higher quality titles.
+All features extracted from the web page data will be listed under a
+[new attribute](#feed-gaps-and-new-attributes) called **Website Features**, and all new words that were not covered by existing attributes will then be added to the generated title.

 Now you are done with the configuration and ready to optimise your feed.
 Use the top navigation menu to launch the FeedGen sidebar and start generating and